UK Feed-In Tariffs

 There are three financial benefits from FITs:

-- Generation tariff – the electricity supplier of your choice will pay you for each unit (kilowatt) of electricity you generate.
-A table of tariffs has been published by government
+- Generation tariff – the electricity supplier of your choice will pay you for each unit (kilowatt) of electricity you generate which is paid whether or not you export it to the grid

 - Export tariff – if you generate electricity that you don’t use yourself, you can export it back to the grid.
 You will be paid for exporting electricity as an additional payment (on top of the generation tariff)